piatra/blog/src/getUserMedia_and_debugging_Firefox_OS_apps_27_febr_2014.md

 In the nightly version of Firefox OS (_currently 1.4_) support for capturing video stream using getUserMedia has landed.
 This article is about how to make a basic demo that does that and how you can debug your app.

-The code for getting access to the phone camera is very straight forward, we'll get to that in a minute.
-First you should know that you cannot get access without providing an App Manifest file.
+The code for getting access to the phone camera is very straight forward ([GitHub gist](https://gist.github.com/piatra/9240045)) , we'll get to that in a minute.
+First you should know that you cannot get access without providing an [App Manifest file](https://developer.mozilla.org/en-US/Apps/Developing/App_permissions).

 An **App Manifest** is a JSON file that tells the browser _how to interact with the web application_.
-An example can be found [here in the MDN](https://developer.mozilla.org/en-US/Apps/Developing/Manifest#Example_manifest) with more documentation, or (a more complex one) you can grab the one provided in the [boilerplate Firefox OS app](https://github.com/robnyman/Firefox-OS-Boilerplate-App/blob/gh-pages/manifest.webapp).
+An example can be found [here in the MDN](https://developer.mozilla.org/en-US/Apps/Developing/Manifest#Example_manifest) with more documentation, or grab the one provided in the [boilerplate Firefox OS app](https://github.com/robnyman/Firefox-OS-Boilerplate-App/blob/gh-pages/manifest.webapp).
 This should include the following:

 ````
 ....